totalstack/docker-espocrm/README.md

 * Create the volume paths on your local machine.
 * Check the container names.
 * Check the image names and tag names.
+* Check database name, user and password and container ports.

 Then apply all changes in docker-compose.yml file.